meilisearch/specifications/text/0118-search-api.md

 - Required: False
 - Default: `[]|null`

 Configures which fields may have highlighted parts, given that they match the requested query terms (i.e. the terms in the [`q`](#311-q) search parameter).
+Pre/post highlighting tags are applied around each word corresponding to a query term.

 Search results include a `_formatted` object containing the highlighted parts when this parameter is defined.
 See [3.2.1.1.2. `_formatted`](#32112-formatted) section.